jonryley/summit-growth-engine/README.md

 Genesis Arc is a commercial operating system designed to help organisations win more business by transforming how sales, business development, CRM, and delivery work together.

-It replaces activity driven sales with **structured execution, clear decision making, and measurable progress**.
+It replaces activity driven sales with structured execution, clear decision making, and measurable progress.

 ---